kzorina/kzorina.github.io/content/authors/admin/_index.md

 ## About Me

-I am a final-year PhD candidate at CIIRC, CTU in Prague, researching the learning of robotic manipulation skills from human instructional videos.
+I am a final-year PhD candidate at CIIRC, CTU in Prague, working on learning robotic manipulation skills from human instructional videos.
 My work focuses on extracting structured information from videos and applying it in the robot learning frameworks and planning algorithms.
 Currently, I am seeking a postdoc or research scientist role in robotics, AI, or embodied intelligence.